Use ChatGPT Exports in Obsidian

 Why Markdown is the right format for Obsidian

-Obsidian is built on Markdown — it is the only format that Obsidian treats as a native note.
+Obsidian is built on Markdown - it is the only format that Obsidian treats as a native note.
 Markdown files in your vault are indexed, searchable, linkable via wikilinks, and visible in the graph view.
+PDF, HTML, and other formats can be attached to a vault, but they are not indexed as notes - you cannot wikilink into them, they do not appear as nodes in the graph view, and their contents are not searched by Obsidian's built-in search.

 How to get a ChatGPT conversation into Obsidian